mpluswow/wow-modding/tutorials/_linux_installation/ReadMe.md

 This repository contains a Bash script that automates the setup and installation of `AzerothCore`.

-You can add module repository liks that You want to install, by editing `ac-instal.sh` script.
+You can clone Modules that You want to install by editing `ac-instal.sh` adding rapository URL links.

 Modules `mod-ah-bot`, `mod-eluna`, and `mod-transmog` are just an example, feel fre to change it.